"You won't make any money as an artist."

 Though artist Racheal Scotland is new to building her presence on Patreon, she's a talented artist with years in the industry.
-Take it from her on what other avenues you can look to:
+Take it from her on what other sites like Patreon and alternatives you can look to:

 "A service based business is not sustainable long term.
 My variations of diversifying income (advertising/affiliate marketing/public speaking/paid writing/consulting/webinars) may not be a fit for everyone.
 However, creating a product that can generate a combination of passive and active income can make you more secure.